RedditRecs

 Reddit Icon

-gooseycat • about 1 month ago
+gooseycat • 6 months ago

 We just used a Joolz Aer with ride on board for our 5/3 yos in the Azores.
 It has a seat.
 I could easily push it on the narrow sidewalks alone one handed and it was fab in the airport.
 Anything heavier/bigger would be hard to maneuver on narrow sidewalks.
 Depending on the city it might be ok but I really did like the narrow width of the Aer in that context.